-Although identity thieves are constantly changing their approach, many phishing scams have similar characteristics.
-Being familiar with these will help you determine whether an email is fraudulent or not.
+Although identity thieves constantly change their approach, many phishing scams have similar characteristics.
+Being familiar with these will help you determine whether an email is fraudulent.

-Look for Spelling and Grammar Errors – Most companies that send official email take the time to proofread and double-check that their emails are free of spelling and grammatical mistakes.
-It’s good business practice and it’s a sign that you’re reading a message from a legitimate company.
-If you receive a message that is filled with errors, it is more than likely a scam.
+Look for Spelling and Grammar Errors – Most companies that send official emails take the time to proofread and double-check that their emails are free of spelling and grammatical mistakes.
+It’s a good business practice, and it’s a sign that you’re reading a message from a legitimate company.
+If you receive a message filled with errors, it is more than likely a scam.

 Use of ALL CAPS – Phishing attempts often try to create a sense of urgency to get you to take action immediately.
-Look for statements like, “YOU MUST CHANGE YOUR PASSWORD NOW”.
-It is important to note that most legitimate companies don’t use email as their first method of contact for urgent matters.
+Look for statements like, “YOU MUST CHANGE YOUR PASSWORD NOW.”
+It is important to note that most legitimate companies don’t use email as their first contact method for urgent matters.

-A Fake Display Name – Most phishing emails will try to fake the “From” name to get you to believe it is from a legitimate person or business.
-This is called “spoofing”.
+A Fake Display Name – Most phishing emails will fake the “From” name to get you to believe it is from a legitimate person or business.
+This is called “spoofing.”

 Phishing Email Example

-Below is an example of the fraudulent AOL email scam:
+Below is an example of a fraudulent AOL email scam: